-1. All new and replacement utility poles and lines be installed with a minimum 18-foot clearance to the lowest point. ('21)

-2. All communications and utility wires be above 18 foot.
-If previously reported lower than that, the landowner will not be held liable for any damage to the wires. ('21)

-3. All newly installed or replacement underground utility lines be required to be a minimum of three-feet deep. ('21)

-4. Any above-ground gas or utility lines structures on agricultural lands be marked at a minimum height of six feet and be a visible, reflective color. ('21)

-5. Utilities be exclusively liable for damages or injuries resulting from interaction with an above-ground utility line that is below legally required minimum height. ('21)
+1. All new and replacement utility poles and lines be installed with a minimum 18-foot clearance to the lowest point. ('21) 2.
+All communications and utility wires be above 18 foot.
+If previously reported lower than that, the landowner, tenant, or subcontractor will not be held liable for any damage to the wires. ('21) 3.
+All newly installed or replacement underground utility lines be required to be a minimum of three feet deep. ('21) 4.
+Any above-ground gas or utility lines structures on agricultural lands be marked at a minimum height of six feet and be a visible, reflective color. ('21) 5.
+Utilities be exclusively liable for damages or injuries resulting from interaction with an above-ground utility line that is below legally required minimum height. ('21)

-6. Any company doing work on right-of-ways on private land be required to notify land owners, including identification and emergency contact numbers and email addresses of all contractors and the scope of the work performed, as follows:

-a.
-For nonemergency work, by first-class mail at least 30 calendar days prior to the work. ('21)

-b.
-For emergency work, within 48 hours of entry. ('21)

-7. Where feasible, electric utilities be required to use monopoles on farmland. ('21)

-8. Providing the availability of three-phase electricity to agricultural operations be a priority item for public grants and public expenditures for new infrastructure and upgrades. ('22)
+6. Any company doing work on right-of-ways on private land be required to notify landowners, including identification and emergency contact numbers and email addresses of all contractors and the scope of the work performed, as follows: - a.
+For nonemergency work, by first-class mail at least 30 calendar days prior to the work. ('21) - b.
+For emergency work, within 48 hours of entry. ('21) 7.
+Where feasible, electric utilities be required to use monopolies on farmland. ('21) 8.
+Providing the availability of three-phase electricity to agricultural operations be a priority item for public grants and public expenditures for new infrastructure and upgrades. ('22) 9.
+Legislation to mandate consistent maintenance and/or removal of unused utility lines and associated poles. ('23) 10.
+Any utility company seeking an easement which requires an environmental and cultural survey shall provide copies of reports and written information regarding the same to the landowner within 30 days of each survey. ('24) We oppose the addition of electrical transmission lines that primarily benefit neighboring states. ('24)